cddwx/crudeblog/README.md

 # wcsblog
-A sample blog website based written in PHP.
+A sample blog website written in PHP.